C. S. Lewis (1898–1963)

 Clive Staples Lewis (1898–1963) had associations with Headington from June 1921, and it was his permanent home from 1929 until his death in 1963.
 Even after he had left Magdalen College, Oxford and became a fellow of Magdalene College in Cambridge, he regularly returned by train to Headington for weekends and vacations.

 Mrs Janie Moore (née Askins), known as Minto, born in Ireland in 1872, led the way to Headington.
-She was the mother of a comrade of Lewis who had been killed in the First World War and separated from her husband, and in the autumn of 1918 moved to Oxford with her daughter Maureen in order to live near Lewis: they first lived in Warneford Road, and after several other short lets moved to Headington in June 1921: to “Uplands” at 54 Windmill Road.
+She was the mother of a comrade of Lewis who had been killed in the First World War and separated from her husband, and in the autumn of 1918 moved to Oxford with her daughter Maureen in order to live near Lewis: they first lived in Warneford Road, and after several other short lets moved to Headington in June 1921: to “Uplands” at 54 Windmill Road, in the parish of Holy Trinity, Headington Quarry.

 Lewis visited Mrs Moore frequently after her move to Oxford, and regarded her as his adopted mother, but scholars have suggested that there was more to the relationship than this, even though she was 26 years his senior.